 Faculty and staff are required by federal law to report any observations of harassment (including online harassment) as well as any notice given by students or colleagues of any of the behaviors noted above.
 Retaliation against any person who reports discrimination or harassment is also prohibited.
-UNA's policies and regulations covering discrimination and harassment may be accessed at UNA Title IX Website.
-If you have experienced or observed discrimination or harassment, confidential reporting resources can be found on the website, or you may make a formal complaint by contacting the Title IX Coordinator at 256-765-4223.
+UNA's policies and regulations covering sex- and gender-based discrimination and harassment may be accessed at UNA Title IX Website.
+If you have experienced or observed sex- or gender-based discrimination or harassment, you can contact one of the confidential resources available at www.una.edu/titleix.
+On that website, you also have the option to make a report to the Title IX Coordinator.
+You may also report directly to the Title IX Coordinator at 256-765-4223 or by emailing titleix@una.edu.

-D. Diversity Statement
+Diversity Statement